webplatform/docs/tutorials/canvas/Canvas_tutorial/Drawing_shapes/index.md

 == Drawing shapes ==

-Unlike [[SVG]], canvas only supports one primitive shape - rectangles.
+Unlike [[svg|SVG]], canvas only supports one primitive shape - rectangles.
 All other shapes must be created by combining one or more paths.
 Luckily, we have a collection of path drawing functions which make it possible to compose very complex shapes.

 === Rectangles ===